-- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff entered into discussions with Brittania Gateway to develop terms under which the design of the TPS-1 Interconnect Facility could be redesigned to reflect the owner's preference for an underground design. - Staff and the Universal Paragon Corporation (UPC) developed a conceptual agreement on business terms to allow the potential for early access onto their property, a vital site for catenary pole installation.
+- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff has agreed upon general business terms under which the design of the TPS-1 Interconnect Facility will be redesigned to reflect the owner's preference for an underground design. - Staff presented all transaction documents and a formal offer to Universal Paragon Corporation (UPC) to allow the potential for early access onto their property, a vital site for catenary pole installation.

-- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Obtain access to Britannia Gateway site. - Continue to work with UPC to finalize early access.
+- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.